Monkey's Pocket Apiary

 • EQUIPMENT SALES

-• Send us an emailed photo of your hive or bee swarm so we can give you a free estimate
+Email us a photo of your hive or swarm for a free estimate.

-If you have an established Nest, Hive, Cluster or Colony on your dwelling, tree, bush etc. we can assist you.
+If you have an established nest, hive, cluster, or colony on your home, tree, or property, we can help.

 Testimonials: